Get Ready to Apply

 Letter of Intent

-- In 200 words describe how your previous health studies and clinical experiences have led you to pursue the NP program and influenced your choice of clinical focus (Adult or Primary Health Care – Global Health)
+- Describe how your previous health studies and clinical experiences have led you to consider the NP program and influenced your choice of clinical focus (i.e., Adult or Primary Health Care – Global Health).
+Word limit: 200

-- In 200 words describe your short and long-term career objectives and how they will be advanced by the Nurse Practitioner program
+- Describe your short and long-term career objectives and how they will be advanced by the Nurse Practitioner program.
+Word limit: 200

-- In 200 words outline what you hope to gain from your clinical placements
+- Outline what you hope to gain from your clinical placements.
+Word limit: 200

-You will be asked to upload your CV to the on-line application.
-Please use the categories listed below when you are developing your CV.
+You will be asked to upload your Curriculum Vitae (CV) to the online application.
+Use the categories listed below to help develop your CV.
 If a particular heading does not apply, you may leave it out.